 Public Access Defibrillators

-St John Scotland has several initiatives to help provide Public Access Defibrillators (PADs) in locations across Scotland.
+St John Scotland is proud to have placed many life-saving Public Access Defibrillators (PADs) in locations across Scotland.

 In 2015, St John Scotland, in partnership with Network Rail, installed four PADs in Edinburgh’s Waverley Station.
 The defibrillators were deployed four times in the first year, saving two people.